Strengthening ACTA’s support for registries and enabling engagement between registries and the clinical trials community

 The activities of the HEAT SIG focus on targeted integration of health economic analyses in late phase trials and improved awareness of methods used to conduct health economic analyses of trials.
 This is being achieved through:

-- Presentations on Methodological Topics of economic evaluation alongside trials.
+- Presentations on methodological topics of economic evaluation alongside trials.

 Latest Resources